Graham–Pollak theorem: Distance labeling

 with the lengths of the labels corresponding to the number of graphs in the partition.

 Alon–Saks–Seymour conjecture

 Noga Alon, Michael Saks, and Paul Seymour formulated a conjecture in the early 1990s that, if true, would significantly generalize the Graham–Pollak theorem: they conjectured that, whenever a graph of chromatic number $k+1$ has its edges partitioned into complete bipartite subgraphs, at least $k$ subgraphs are needed.
 Equivalently, their conjecture states that edge-disjoint unions of $k$ complete bipartite graphs can always be colored with at most $k+1$ colors.
 The conjecture was disproved by Huang and Sudakov in 2012, who constructed families of graphs formed as edge-disjoint unions of $k$ complete bipartite graphs that require $\Omega(k^{6/5})$ colors.
+More strongly, the number of colors can be as large as $\exp \log^{2-o(1)} k$, tight up to the $o(1)$ term in the exponent.

 Biclique partition

 The biclique partition problem takes as input an arbitrary undirected graph, and asks for a partition of its edges into a minimum number of complete bipartite graphs.
 It is NP-hard, but fixed-parameter tractable.
 The best approximation algorithm known for the problem has an approximation ratio of $O(n/\log n)$.